Family Matters (“My New” Brother Jim)

 The child who was born when I was four hadn’t died (in 1946).
 It was during the Second World War, and my dad had just returned from two years in the Marines.
 Mom had the baby six months after his return.
 The baby was over eight pounds, a full-term infant, so this child was clearly not my father’s.
 Dad gave my mother the option.
 She could either give the baby boy up for adoption, or he would divorce her and take me.

 Mom gave the baby up.
 Grandma Clara Brophey, my great grandmother, a wonderful leading citizen in our community, arranged it all.
-(Note: When Grandma Brophey was quite old, she told me there was something I should ask Mom about because Mom had a secret I had a right to know, but Grandma B. died before I learned the truth.)
+(Note: When Grandma Brophey was quite old, she told me Mom had a secret I had a right to know and I should ask Mom.
+I didn’t follow up on her suggestion.
+Grandma B. died before I learned the truth.)

 She’d promised my mother never to reveal the truth.